melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 Since VKMS did not consider the alpha channel for blending, it zeroed that channel before computing the crc.
 However, the operation that would do this was zeroing the wrong channel, due to an endianness trap.
-It led to testcase failure.
-Even after fix this operation, the test still emited a warning.
-This is because, when zeroing the alpha channel, VKMS was delivering a fully transparent black primary plane for capturing CRC, while the background should be a solid black.
+It led the test case to failure.
+Even after fixing this operation, the test still emitted a warning.
+This happened because, when zeroing the alpha channel, VKMS was delivering a fully transparent black primary plane for capturing CRC, while the background should be a solid black.

 **A cross-cutting problem that affected the performance of VKMS for sequential subtests execution**

-During the sequential execution of the kms\_cursor\_crc test cases, the results were unstable.
+During the sequential execution of the kms_cursor_crc test cases, the results were unstable.
 Successful tests failed, two runs of the same test alternated between failure and success ... in short, a mess.

-In the process of debugging and examining the change history, I found a commit that changes the VKMS performance of the kms\_cursor\_crc test cases.
+In debugging and examining the change history, I found a commit that changes the VKMS performance of the kms_cursor_crc test cases.
 This change replaced the drm\_wait\_for\_vblanks function with drm\_wait\_flip\_done and, therefore, the VKMS stopped "forcing" vblank interrupts during the process of state commit.
 Without vblank interruptions, the execution of testcases in sequence got stuck.
-But forcing was just a stopgap and not a real solution.
+Forcing vblanks was just a stopgap and not a real solution.
-In addition, the IGT test itself was also leaving a kind of trash when a failure happened, since it did not complete the cleanup and affected the next subtest.
+Besides, the IGT test itself was also leaving a kind of trash when failure happened, since it did not complete the cleanup and affected the next subtest.

 **Skips due to unmet of test requirements**